4 Marketing Tips for ERP Software Companies

 Traditional, in-person outreach is another way to find potential customers for your ERP:

-• Trade shows: Sometimes face-to-face is the way to go when winning over new customers.
+• Trade shows: Sometimes, face-to-face interaction is the best way to win over new customers.
 Get a booth at a trade show and let your prospects come to you.
 If you have an on-premise system, record a demo displaying a wide range of features.

 • Seminars: Like webinars, in-person seminars cover general business topics but help get your company name out there.
 This is another chance to show users in person how your software works and can directly benefit them.

-• Mailers: While not as popular as the other methods, there can still be some success in sending out old-fashioned mailers to prospective clients.
+• Mailers: While not as popular as the other methods, sending out old-fashioned mailers to prospective clients can still be successful.
 In fact, this method can work best for business owners who are a little tech-shy and need a little more prompting to adapt their processes to software.

 How to Measure Marketing Success

 If your own ERP has a customer relationship management (CRM) system, use it yourself!
 And be sure to mention it to prospects.
-Otherwise, tracking your customers interactions with a third-party CRM to detail where leads originate, how many prospects become clients, and more.
+Otherwise, track your customers’ interactions with a third-party CRM to detail where leads originate, how many prospects become clients, and more.

-By monitoring marketing campaign performance, you can see what’s working and what needs work.
+Monitoring marketing campaign performance allows you to see what’s working and what needs work.
 Analytics gathered by CRM programs can lead to data-driven marketing decisions.
-Real-time data collection lets you adapt to evolving market trends and customer behavior.
+Real-time data collection also lets you adapt to evolving market trends and customer behavior.

 Other Tips for Selling ERP